Schindler's List producer presents his Oscar to Yad Vashem memorial

 Lustig, 83 from Croatia, worked with director Steven Spielberg on the 1993 film that won seven Oscars.
 It recounts the tale of German industrialist Oskar Schindler’s efforts to save Jews from Nazi death squads in World War Two.

-“I‘m very honored, I feel this is a good (resting place) for the Oscar,” Lustig told Reuters before the ceremony in Jerusalem, also attended by Croatian President Kolinda Grabar-Kitarovic.
+“I‘m very honoured, I feel this is a good (resting place) for the Oscar,” Lustig told Reuters before the ceremony in Jerusalem, also attended by Croatian President Kolinda Grabar-Kitarovic.

+Lustig said he did not feel he was separating from one of his two Academy Awards - the other was as producer of “Gladiator”.

-Yad Vashem’s chairman, Avner Shalev, said Lustig’s donation was added proof that the memorial site was “a natural center for commemoration and a universal symbol.”
+Yad Vashem’s chairman, Avner Shalev, said Lustig’s donation was added proof that the memorial site was “a natural centre for commemoration and a universal symbol.”

 “His decision to separate himself from the award which means so much to a producer, to a creator, and to send it to Yad Vashem for eternity is very meaningful,” Shalev said.